 As part of my practice-led research that studies interaction between craft and design with case studies in felt making in Turkey, I have been practising felt to gain a deeper understanding of the material interaction.
 Since I am a new maker in the field, I started with learning the basics of the practice: felting is based on unifying wool through pressure or knotting with needles.
 To start with, I decided to mimic the traditional designs and compositions on undyed ivory wool with undyed black wool.
 First, I scribbled the designs of the carpets that were photographed during a field trip in Turkey, in December, 2016 (Figure 1).
-While drawing, the details of the traditional designs became more tangible and a visual exploration was provided: traditional designs are based on symmetry in both axis and repetition of motifs that creates closed loops.
+While drawing, the details of the traditional designs became more tangible and a visual exploration was provided: traditional designs were based on symmetry in both axis and repetition of motifs that created closed loops.
 Then, I decomposed these designs and applied the most typical motifs on felting (Figure 1).
 This repetitive study helped me gain the tactile experience, analyse the compositions, and realise the material's subjectivity.

-During the felting at the studio with the wool treated for felting that was purchased online, the basic instructions was followed: put pressure on the wool by hand.
+During the felt making at the studio the wool that is treated for felting is utilized and basic instructions were followed: put pressure on the wool by hand.
 Hands have three major movements in the making: first is based on creating a cylindrical form with wool and rolling it, second is based on the circular movement of hands on flat wool surface, and third is based on squeezing wool to generate a three-dimensional form.
 The position and form of wool fibres changes in each movement of the hand and a new composition is created every time.
-Before the wool is completely felted, the individual wool fibres are still visible, and the maker can follow the changes in their positions.
-As making continues, wool fibres lose their individual existence and a unified surface is created.
+Before the wool is completely felted, individual wool fibres are still visible, and the maker can follow the changes in their positions.
+As making continues, wool fibres lose their individual existence and create a unified surface.

 The transformations that occur to the material is meditational since the continuous and unforeseeable reactions of the material offers a living experience unlike the static view of the finalised form.
-In the process of making, I did not intervene with the form of the pattern that was given with the black wool and did not try to change it.
-In each movement, black wool changed its form from the one that was initially proposed by me.
-At the end, although the general form is evocative of the proposal, in detail the form was transformed.
+In the process of making, I do not intervene with the form of the pattern.
+For instance, in Figure 1, the patterns are given with the black wool and do not try to change it.
+In each movement, black wool changes its form from the one that is initially proposed by me.
+At the end, although the general form is evocative of the proposal, in detail it is transformed.

-Figure 1: The drawing, one of its parts placed on wool, and after felted.
-Post-production part was skipped: there was no intervention on the black wool during making and the flow of the material was followed.
-Photography and drawing: Author, made in May, 2017.
+Figure 1: Left: the drawing, Centre: composition with wool, Right: after felted.
+Postproduction part was skipped: there was no intervention on the black wool during making and the flow of the material was followed.
+Photography and drawing: Author, May, 2017.

 The transformations of the wool provided a basis for building a dialogue with the maker in order to decide on the final form.
-Realising the material voice was followed by another realisation: I was not only a maker but also a manipulator.
+Realising the material's voice was followed by another realisation: I was not only a maker but also a manipulator.
 Having this idea in mind, I decided to visit the material in its own environment instead of keeping it at the studio.
 In order to become an inclusive part of the material's world, I went to a rural residential place in eastern Turkey where many of the residents do gardening and small-scale animal breeding.
 Sheep and their woolfell at their natural habitat was photographed and video recorded (Figure 2).
-When still on the sheep, the wool creates its own movements and shapes, influenced by every act of the sheep.
-The naturally occurred forms are unique and proposes infinite numbers of compositions as they happen by chance.